 - 1. Activate the graph window.

 - 2. Click on the Draw Data Tool

 - 3. A small dialog opens and displays the graph window short name.
+Click the Settings button to expand the options as below:

-- 4. Click the Start button, then hover on the graph and double-click to set a data point.
-Continue clicking to set as many data points as you need. - 5.
-Points drawn on a new graph window will be added to a new sheet in the GAData book.
+- 4. Set Add Data Mode to Append With Gap.
+Click the Start button, then hover on the graph and double-click to set a data point.
+Continue clicking to set as many data points as you need. - Points drawn on a new graph window will be added to a new sheet in the GAData book.
 Click the Worksheet button to pop-up this new Workbook.

-- 6. Click Finish to end the point series. - o Each time you click Finish, a "--" separator is added to the worksheet columns to delineate a group of XY coordinates (drawn points).

-- Points drawn on a new graph window will be added to a new sheet in the GAData book.
+- 6. Click Finish to end the point series. - o Each time you click Finish, a "--" separator is added to the worksheet columns to delineate a group of XY coordinates (drawn points). - Points drawn on a new graph window will be added to a new sheet in the GAData book.
 Each graph window will have its own sheet in the workbook. - 7.
 To label data points, go to the new Worksheet and enter label information in the Label column.
 Note that Label column info can also be used to create plot groups by opening Plot Details and editing controls on the Symbol tab (e.g. Symbol Color is indexed, by points, using the Label column data).